 • Roots of Change.
 This community-based curriculum provides an in-depth exploration of the systemic root causes of our current crises, and the steps needed to reverse them.
 We believe that this understanding is a prerequisite for effective action, whether people are working to protect their local watershed, end the cycle of material poverty, or address the spiritual poverty that afflicts a large proportion of the affluent.
 Seeing the links between these and other symptoms of breakdown enables people to find solution-multiplying responses that add greatly to their effectiveness.

 • Local Bites Podcasts.
-Launched in early 2014, this series of audio programs features interviews with visionary scholars and activists from the worldwide movement for localization.
-Local Bites encourages cross-pollination of ideas by highlighting initiatives in both the global South and North.
+A series of audio programs featuring interviews with visionary scholars and activists from the worldwide movement for localization.
+Local Bites Podcasts encourages cross-pollination of ideas by highlighting initiatives in both the global South and North.

 These projects continue a long tradition for Local Futures.
 For over three decades we have organized, hosted and delivered hundreds of lectures, film screenings, workshops and international conferences across the world – from high on the Tibetan plateau to the UK, from Australia to South Africa, Japan and the USA.
 Local Futures staff have participated in events ranging from informal community meetings to large international gatherings.
 Our materials are used in high school and university classrooms internationally and have been invaluable resources for individuals and NGOs in every corner of the world.
 In total our books and films have been translated into nearly 50 different languages.